Join us to explore the phenomenon of religion and to investigate religious traditions from around the world.

 We are a vibrant and supportive learning community.
 Partner with our well-published, collegial faculty and fellow students to enrich your understanding of religion, and its influence on society.

 We have a robust religious studies program, which allows our MA students to acquire strong competencies in the field.
-Choose from one of our six areas of specialization for a master's degree.
+Choose from one of our five areas of specialization for a master's degree.
 These highly specialized areas of study provide you with breadth in training and the opportunity to develop your particular research interests.
 Once you have completed your MA degree, you may apply for our joint PhD program with the Iliff School of Theology.

 "It's different for other people, but we in our green youth have to settle the eternal questions first of all," Ivan explains to his brother Alyosha in Dostoevsky's The Brothers Karamazov.